Los Angeles

 The Great Sequoia Camp Trip

-Spend the summer solstice weekend exploring one of the most awe-inspiring corners of the western Sierra Nevada.
+Spend your weekend exploring one of the most awe-inspiring corners of the western Sierra Nevada.

-Join Usal and Forgot Lands Project in the heart of Giant Sequoia Country for a weekend surrounded by towering trees and rushing creeks.
+Join Usal and Forgotten Lands Project in the heart of Giant Sequoia Country for a weekend surrounded by towering trees and rushing creeks.
 Whether you're here to explore, swim, fish, or just soak up the high country air, this camping trip offers a rare chance to reconnect with wild California.
-Our days will be filled with scenic hikes, dips in hidden river swimming holes, and visits to cultural landmarks like the Indian Bathtubs — evidence of the deep Indigenous history in these mountains.
+Our days will be filled with scenic hikes, dips in hidden river swimming holes, and visits to important Indigenous landmarks along the way.

 Ticket Type